sidagarwal04/genai-workshops-apac/workshop/docs/index.md

-# Welcome to GenAI Stack
+# Welcome to GenAI Stack Workshop

 The GenAI Stack is a pre-configured, ready-to-code, and secure environment that makes it easy for developers to build and deploy GenAI applications.